-- 4.6.2 There has been a 1.4% increase in the estimates of station usage numbers in the last year across the stations located within the Borough.
-This can be attributed to an increase in passenger numbers at Bursledon, Eastleigh, Hamble, Hedge End and Southampton Airport Parkway Stations.
-Out of these, only Hedge End Station recorded an all-time high in passenger usage.
-The Botley, Chandler's Ford and Netley stations all recorded a year-on-year decrease in passenger usage from the previous 2017/18 recording period. - 4.6.3 The slight increase in rail passenger numbers in 2018/19 reverses a previously recorded 5.4% year-by-year decrease in rail passenger numbers in 2017/18.
-Figure 4.3 below provides further details of the year-by-year trends in passenger numbers for the Borough's eight rail stations.
+- 4.6.2 There has been an 8.3% decrease in the estimates of station usage numbers in the last year across the stations located within the Borough.
+This can be attributed to a decrease in passenger numbers at all stations with the exception of Bursledon.
+The Chandler's Ford station recorded a particularly steep 20.4% decrease in passenger numbers using the station between 2018/19 and 2019/20.
+It is possible that the nationwide lockdown which came into force on 23 March 2020 due to the onset of the Covid-19 pandemic factored into the decrease in passenger usage recorded at almost all rail stations across the Borough. - 4.6.3 Figure 4.3 below provides further details of the year-by-year trends in passenger numbers for the Borough's eight30 rail stations.

-&lt;sup>27 The most recent staff travel survey was undertaken in 2019.
+29 The most recent staff travel survey was undertaken in 2019.

-&lt;sup>28 Botley Rail Station is located just outside the Borough administrative boundary in Winchester district but primarily serves passengers arriving at and departing Botley village.
+30 Botley Rail Station is located just outside the Borough administrative boundary in Winchester district but primarily serves passengers arriving at and departing Botley village.